 But, if you feel that your child's feeding difficulties are more severe than this, we recommend that you contact your GP or health visitor for advice.

-TOP TIPS FOR AUGUST 2016: Click here to find out from our pals at Riverside Cares about what to do when a child's picky eating impacts on the whole family.
+TOP TIPS FOR HALLOWEEN 2016: Click here to find out from our pals at Riverside Cares about healthy Halloween alternatives or join them for a Teenie Halloweenie playdate.

 Riverside Cares shares with us the importance of establishing healthy eating habits early in life.
 Learn about 'Feeding Children Well' events, programmes, training, and pop-ups, alongside other services which Riverside Cares provide for childcare professionals and parents.
 Click on the image to learn more about what they do.